Project PEOLC16

 Stage 1: Stakeholder-operationalised Carer Support Nurse model and implementation strategies

-• Task 1) Asset-Based Mapping will systematically identify current carer support activity in the locality within/across sectors through interviews with key stakeholders, informed by internet searching for local resources (confirmed through the interviews).
+• Task 1) Asset-Based Mapping systematically identified pre-existing carer support activity in the locality within/across sectors through interviews with key stakeholders, informed by internet searching for local resources (confirmed through the interviews).

-• Task 2) Stakeholder operationalisation of Carer Support Nurse role will be achieved through carer workshops, cross-sector provider workshops, and commissioner interviews
+• Task 2) Stakeholder operationalisation of Carer Support Nurse role was achieved through carer workshops, cross-sector provider workshops, and commissioner interviews.

 Stage 2: Evaluation of the Carer Support Nurse pilot

-• Task 1) Carer Support Nurse role data capture: The nurse will complete a very brief templated Weekly Reflective Diary and CSNAT-I Activity Template (anonymised aggregated data on carer needs identified and types of actions taken) via Microsoft Forms.
-Monthly data-generating meetings will monitor role delivery and identify/address emerging barriers.
-Monthly anonymised aggregated process data will be provided by the site e.g., number of carers seen by the nurse, number of repeat contacts.
+• Task 1) Carer Support Nurse role data capture: The nurse completed a very brief templated Weekly Reflective Diary and CSNAT-I Activity Template (anonymised aggregated data on carer needs identified and types of actions taken).
+Monthly data-generating meetings monitored role delivery and identified/addressed emerging barriers.
+Monthly anonymised aggregated process data was provided by the site e.g., number and source of referrals.

-• Task 2) Carer outcomes and experiences of carers and patients: Carer baseline and outcome data will be collected from adult carers who have contact with the nurse through a baseline and follow up postal survey, and interviews with a sub-sample of carers.
-Patients will also be invited to take part in interviews.
+• Task 2) Carer outcomes and experiences of carers and patients: Carer baseline and outcome data were collected from adult carers who had contact with the nurse through a baseline and follow up postal survey, and interviews with a sub-sample of carers.
+Patients were also invited to take part in interviews.

-• Task 3) Carer Support Nurse and cross-sector colleague experiences and impacts: End of study interviews with the nurse and their line manager (interviewed separately) and focus groups with key cross-sector colleagues will explore the role’s delivery, value and impact (positive/negative).
+• Task 3) Carer Support Nurse and cross-sector colleague experiences and impacts: End of study interviews with the nurse and their line manager (interviewed separately) and focus groups/interviews with key cross-sector colleagues explored the role’s delivery, value and impact (positive/negative).

-• Task 4) Establishing mechanisms of action and effect and recommendations: The findings will be brought together to establish mechanism of action and effect and inform any suggestions for optimising the operational model and develop recommendations to inform sustainability and the design of a future multi-site study.
+• Task 4) Establishing mechanisms of action and effect and recommendations: The findings were brought together to establish possible mechanisms of action and effect and develop recommendations to inform sustainability and the design of a future multi-site study.

-• Task 5) Dissemination: The will share the findings via a webinar, briefing paper, and an academic/professional journal.
-We will harness established relationships with national leads in carer support (and work with NIHR ARC-EoE infrastructure and UEA Health & Social Care Partners) to identify and leverage national opportunities (e.g., Carers Week) and organisations (e.g., Carers UK) to promote the Carer Support Nurse role as a mechanism for delivery of the NHS commitment to carers.
-Negative or neutral findings and study learnings will be formulated into transferable knowledge for action to improve carer support.
+• Task 5) Dissemination: The final report and executive summary are now available (see below).
+The findings will also be shared via a webinar and published in an academic/professional journal.
+We are harnessing established relationships with national leads in carer support (and work with NIHR ARC-EoE infrastructure and UEA Health & Social Care Partners) to identify and leverage national opportunities (e.g., Carers Week) and organisations (e.g., Carers UK) to promote the Carer Support Nurse role as a mechanism for delivery of the NHS’s commitment to supporting carers.

 • Local carer asset-map